MA5951/MAutils/src/main/java/com/ma5951/utils/StateControl/README.md

 Step 3:
-Create your subsystem states in the StateRunner command (line 15)
+Create your subsystem states in your desierd place

 Step 4:
-Call the .runState() function for every state you created in the execute section in the StateRunner command (By priorit)